 In her short time so far at Beth David, Cantor Levy has had the privilege to truly dive into many aspects of congregational life here.
 Through her joy and compassion, she has provided guidance and care during various lifecycle events for many congregants.
 From circle time with kindergarteners, to Torah practice with b’nai mitzvah students, to team building with madrichim, to Torah study (and coming soon trope class) with adults, Cantor Levy loves teaching all ages.
-She has also enhanced our music during services through her warmth and creativity and recently restarted the Beth David Choir, whose debut is today’s service.
+She has also enhanced our music during services through her warmth and creativity and recently restarted the Beth David Choir.

-Cantor Levy is engaged to Eric Goodman and has successfully already made him a Philadelphia Eagles fan!
+Cantor Levy is married to Dr. Eric Goodman and has successfully already made him a Philadelphia Eagles fan!
 She also enjoys playing volleyball, kickboxing, spinning, and crocheting in her free time.

 Henry Cohen was born in 1927 in Houston, Texas, into a family of Reform rabbis.
 After graduating from the University of Texas, he was ordained at the Hebrew Union College in 1953.
 He was an army chaplain and served as assistant rabbi in Great Neck, NY, where he met his wife, Edna.
 They moved to Champaign-Urbana where Henry served a "town and gown" congregation and received a Masters Degree in the Philosophy of Education.